Euchariaada/CSS-Variables/README.md

 # CSS-Variables
-The web link canbe accessed here https://euchariaada.github.io/Day-3---CSS-Variables/
+The web link can be accessed here https://euchariaada.github.io/CSS-Variables/